Start With the Bottleneck, Not the Task List

 - output improves week to week

-At Oceans Talent, the strongest outcomes come when founders hire for ownership in the workflows slowing the business down.
-That is when offshore hiring stops being a staffing decision and starts improving how the company runs.
+At Oceans, the strongest outcomes come when founders hire AI-fluent operators for ownership in the workflows slowing the business down.
+That is when hiring stops being a staffing decision and starts improving how the company runs.

 What Scaling Companies Need to Get Right

-If you are hiring offshore, here's how you get it right:
+If you are adding execution capacity to your team, here's how you get it right:

 - Identify the workflow that keeps breaking